Posted on 1 Comment

 Master Yee Chi Wai

-Here is a video of Maser Yee which aired on Chinese television a few years ago.
+Here is a video of Grandmaser Yee which aired on Chinese television a few years ago.
 It shows many sections from some of the Hung Ga forms, some drills and some fighting applications.
 It also stars Master Pedro Cepero Yee.